 After revising your manuscript thoroughly, you will be ready to prepare and submit proposals.
 (See my comprehensive post Academic Book Proposals: All Your Questions, Answered for more on this topic).

 If a university press is interested in your book, they will request the full manuscript and send it to 2+ peer reviewers (usually in 1-2 rounds).
 If they are still interested, they will ask you to respond formally in writing, discussing how you will revise the manuscript.
 The editor will then present the whole package (proposal, manuscript, reviews, author response) to the editorial board.
 If successful, you will be issued a contract.
+Typically, this period lasts 3-6 months.

 Next, you will revise and submit the manuscript (and any permissions for copyrighted materials) to the press.
 (It might need to go back to peer review here, depending on the press and reviews).

-Then, it will go into production.
+Once you submit the final manuscript, it will go into production.
 You might have to help the press identify cover images.
 You will receive and review proofs, respond to queries, and suggest changes.
 Once the manuscript is in its final form, you will have to complete the index (in a relatively short time) or hire someone to compile it.
 Generally, you will fill out author marketing forms at this point, before finally receiving your author copies in the mail.

 How long will it take to go from dissertation to book?
-Or, what are reasonable amounts of time to spend revising each chapter?

 The answer depends on many factors, only some of which you can control.
-They include:

 I can only speak concretely about how long my own dissertation to book journey took: 3 full academic years from dissertation to book in hand.